-I think there is value in thinking about kindness – general, simple ordinary kindness.
+There is value in thinking about kindness – general, simple ordinary kindness.
 Helping shovel the walk, listening carefully to other people’s stories and questions, paying for lunch, offering up compliments, sharing experience.
-That sort of thing.
+Doing this is a form of service to our brothers and sisters and to our own self.
+We learn love through service.

-Of course, that is not precisely the central teaching of A Course in Miracles.
-But it’s okay.
-Very few of us are ready to experience broad metaphysical leaps into Heaven.
-Instead, we catch glimpses of it and savor its crumbs here in the world we call home.
+The question is not whether this is a central teaching of A Course in Miracles.
+Or whether we are able to manifest that level of selfless now now.
+Very few of us are ready to make enormous metaphysical leaps into Heaven.
+Instead, we catch glimpses of it here and there and savor its crumbs here in the world we call home.
 And while we believe we’re here, we have to do something.

 People sometimes say “how do we wake up?
 How do we let go of thought?
 How do we experience Christ outside of the brain’s buzzing?”

 So the capacity for passive intensity and non-self-reflective awareness is in the nature of a gift (given both universally and unconditionally).
-It is absolutely not an accomplishment.
-If at any level I perceive it as a spiritual badge of honor accruing to me and not to you, then I am missing it.
+It is not an accomplishment.
+If at any level we perceive it as a spiritual badge of honor accruing to us and not all of us then we are missing it.

 What we can do here in these bodies in this world is be kind, preferably without making a big holy deal of it.
-In my experience there is always someone around me who could use some help of some kind.
+In my experience there is always someone around me who could use some help.
 When I am willing to help others – and keep the willingness simple (and keep the focus on them) – then the others show up and ask for help.
-It’s all very natural and straightforward and even fun.
+It’s all very natural and straightforward.
+Service is fun.
+We want to help.

 Does this mean there is no relationship between acts of kindness and awakening?
 Can these little gestures in the separated world of illusion help stir us from the sleep of forgetfulness?